vominhtri231/Notes/Java/Library/Inject/Guice/Providers inject.md

 ## Intro
-The techniche that allow you to have more than one instance of a dependent type or to lazily load an instance.
+The technique that allow you to have more than one instance of a dependent type or to lazily load an instance.

 ```java
 public interface Provider<T> {